US Expat Taxes for Americans Living in Slovenia – What You Need to Know

 If you’re a US citizen, green card holder, or US/Slovenian dual citizen, and you have been living in Slovenia but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

 Slovenian taxes – what you need to know

-Foreigners living in Slovenia are considered a resident for tax purposes if their permanent home or centre of personal and economic interests is in Slovenia, or if they are physically present in Slovenia for 183 days or more in a tax year.
+Foreigners living in Slovenia are considered a resident for tax purposes if their permanent home or center of personal and economic interests is in Slovenia, or if they are physically present in Slovenia for more than 183 days in a tax year.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Slovenia that you contact a US expat tax specialist.